-The new 2019 Novel Coronavirus, also known as the Wuhan Virus, has occupied much of our thinking in recent days.
+The new 2019 Novel Coronavirus, also known as COVID-19, has occupied much of our thinking in recent days.
 And if you invest in stocks, you have a lot to worry about.

 - Is the world economy going to collapse due to the broken supply chain?